 When I’m not knee-deep in the magic of helping people reclaim their lives on the daily, anymore, you’ll find me passport-in-hand, chasing the next unforgettable journey, meeting new friends, constantly brainstorming and changing the impact AARS and I have on the world, or creating beautiful memories with all my boys.

-This work is personal.
+This work is very personal.
+One gone is one too many, and one saved is never enough.
 This work is sacred.
 And I’m proud to be doing it.
 My best friend, JJ, died of a heroin overdose in 2004.
 Why he didn't seek treatment died with him.
 I decided in 2020 that his life would not go unnoticed.

 The shame and stigma associated with "recovery" existed in 2004 when JJ died and still exist in today, EXCEPT at ARS- Abilene.